-Generally speaking, there are two weak areas on Uyuni’s salt flats: around the outer edges of the Salar the crust may be weak, so don’t just enter and exit the Salar anywhere but follow the well-trodden entrance and exit tracks.
+Generally speaking, there are two weak areas on Uyuni’s salt flats: around the outer edges of salt flats, the crust may be weak, so don’t just enter and exit the Salar anywhere but follow the well-trodden entrance and exit tracks.

-In Uyuni you can take your vehicle to a taller mechanica (workshop, of which there are many) to properly prepare it against the salt: the undercarriage and engine will be sprayed with a mixture of diesel and oil, which will prevent salt from sticking.
+In Uyuni you can take your overland rig to a taller mechanica (workshop, of which there are many) to properly prepare it against the salt.
+The undercarriage and engine will be sprayed with a mixture of diesel and oil, which will prevent salt from sticking.

 - Isla de los Pescadores, about 25 kilometers northwest of Isla Inca Huasi.

 - Jiriri, a village located at the base of the Tunupa Volcano, north of the Salar.
 A place of flamingos, llamas, hikes to the volcano or ancient burial grounds.

 - The immediate surroundings of San Juan, south of the salt flats.

 (click on the images to look inside)